FilterVCF

 filtervcf.sh in=variants.vcf out=filtered.vcf minscore=20.0 minallelefraction=0.1

-Filter variants requiring minimum quality score of 20 and allele fraction of at least 10%.
-Suitable for diploid organisms.
+Filter variants requiring a minimum QUAL score of 20 and allele fraction of at least 10%.
+Suitable for diploid organisms with CallVariants output.

 Position-based Filtering